anngvu/duo_derived_notes/README.md

 ```

 More than materalization (which is what this is) of simple new values, potentially we can also apply access controls dynamically based on attributes.
-That is, **we can match the file to the right access requirement id based on its attributes**.
+That is, **we can "automatically" match the file to the right access requirement id based on its attributes**.

 ## The good ideas behind DUO/DUO-plus and derived annotations

 ### Attribute Based Access Control (ABAC)

 What has been described above with DUO represents something closer to [Attribute Based Access Control (ABAC)](https://csrc.nist.gov/Projects/attribute-based-access-control), which would be really powerful.
 For example, the NIST reference describes that one benefit is "more dynamic access control capability as access decisions can change between requests when attribute values change".
+Thus, making an update to an entity attribute and re-match the appropriate AR immediately -- so potentially more efficient governance.

 <...more>